Artists/Bands [I-J]

 (ca. 1978-1979)

 The Inmates’ reign as Armidale’s premiere punk band of the late-1970s may have only been brief, but was also hugely influential.
 The band was founded in February 1978 by Peter Newall and John Solomons.
-In an email to the NTMIA, Newall recalls that he had mentioned to Rod Gilette, manager of the UNE Bistro, that he had formed a punk band (“it was wishful thinking”) and when Gilette booked the non-existent band to play the venue the next weekend he had to round up a band quickly.
+In an email to the NTMIA, Newall recalls that he had mentioned to Rod Gilette, manager of the University of New England Bistro, that he had formed a punk band (“it was wishful thinking”) and when Gilette booked the non-existent band to play the venue the very next weekend he had to round up a band quickly.
 “As was usual in those days,” says Newall, “I found everyone I needed hanging round the Armidale mall.”

 The initial lineup, billed as Jack Hammer and the Inmates, comprised former Blue Max/Edge vocalist Simon Morgan; John ‘KK’ Solomons, drums and vocals; Peter Justin Newall (aka Jack Hammer) bass; and David Morris and Greg ‘Theo Rocks’ Woodland on guitars.
-The band rehearsed out at the old Rockvale Pub (later owned by Jon Anderson), and made its debut at the Bistro as organised.
+The band rehearsed out at the Old Rockvale Pub (later owned by Jon Anderson), and made its debut at the UNE Bistro.
 The line-up changed shortly afterwards, however, when Morris went to New Zealand briefly and was replaced by Preston Stahlut.
 Morris later joined another Armidale punk-influenced band, Vice Squad.
 When Woodland left shortly afterwards the band stayed as a four-piece and shortened its name to The Inmates.
 As the only punk and hi-energy band in town at that time, it “burned pretty brightly” recalls Newall.

 With Simon Morgan as frontman, and Stahlut on guitar The Inmates’ visual energy and musicianship effectively raised the bar to a new level.
 Solomons, the band’s driving force, had the most professional experience (having previously played with Dave Warner prior to the formation of Warner’s From the Suburbs), while Newall was the member most in tune with the punk ethos (despite coming from the British blues revival tradition).
-One of the band’s last Armidale gigs, for example, saw him slice himself up on the UNE Bistro stage with a piece of broken glass he’d found on the stage – the blood streaming down his body as the band powered through its final numbers.
+One of the band’s last Armidale gigs, for example, saw him slice himself up on UNE Bistro stage with a piece of broken glass he’d found on the stage – the blood streaming down his body as the band powered through its final numbers.
 Newly emerging hippy punk bands like Vice Squad took notice.

-Typical of most Armidale bands, The Inmates played a mix of covers and originals, with the latter being written primarily by Stahlut and Newall.
+Typical of most regional bands, The Inmates played a mix of covers and originals, with the latter being written primarily by Stahlut and Newall.
 The covers included classics from the Stooges, Sex Pistols and Radio Birdman.

 “The music was fast, loud and actually played quite well, particularly by Stahlut (arguably one of Armidale’s best-ever guitarists) and Solomons (a very hard-at-it but swinging drummer).
 Morgan was a fearless frontman, regularly leaping into the audience.
 Standout songs were ‘No Fun’, ‘Hand of Law’ and ‘God Save the Queen’ (Morgan: ‘Noooo fuuuuuture for youse fucken’ cunts’).
-A particular crowd favourite was a thunderingly fast version of Abba’s ‘Fernando’ titled, with typical wry humour, ‘Fuck You Fernando'” (Newall email).
+A particular crowd favourite was a thunderingly fast version of Abba’s ‘Fernando’ titled, with typical wry humour, ‘Fuck You Fernando'” (ctd.
+Newall).

 One of the band’s biggest gigs was Rock Fest ’78, a radio benefit concert put on at UNE’s Great Hall (15 Sept.).
 Headlined by Melbourne band Stiletto, the local contingent also included Constable Green and Moore and Patterson’s Curse.